configcat/docs/website/docs/targeting/targeting-overview.md

 ---
-id: overview
+id: targeting-overview
 title: Targeting Overview
 description: Overview of the ConfigCat targeting feature with examples.
 ---

 Using this feature you will be able to set different setting values for different users in your application.
-Let's say you would like to enable a feature only for the users within your company or only to a small percentage of your users before releasing it to the entire world.
+Typical use cases are:
+- Beta testing
+- A/B testing
+- Phased rollouts, canary releases

 ## How does it work?